Special Use Permit

 Overlook Day-Use Area is named for the great view it has of Lake Mendocino but it isn't the only reason you should stop by.
 Overlook is home to our 18-hole disc golf course and the southern trailhead of the Shakota Trail.
 You will also find a nice open grassy area, playground, and volleyball poles.

 The reservable shelter is located near the parking lot with several other non-reservable shelters scattered around the area.
-Only down side is that there is no direct access to the Lake from this Day-Use Area.

 Pros Cons